Targeted fundraising efforts supported by Seattle Foundation philanthropists.

 Help students succeed by adopting a classroom and supporting literacy

 Make a donation to Newspapers In Education through the Literacy Fund.
 Your contribution will give K-12 students and teachers access to award-winning standards-based educational materials, lesson plans, teacher guides, and the electronic edition of The Seattle Times.
-Support a classroom at one of these suggested levels:

 Empower and enable high schools students with disabilities to go to college and target a career in the technology industry